 My Practice Approach

-My goal is to be a 100% virtual and paperless practice.
+My practices is 100% virtual/online and paperless.
 I use technology and tools that allow me to serve you remotely.
-By the end of 2024, I will be entirely virtual, no physical office and no paper.
 Prior to the pandemic, my approach was considered leading edge.
-Now, it is typical.
+Now, it is common in the industry.

 My Story